-- Wasting extended amounts of time with mindless entertainment that provides instant gratification such as playing video games, watching TV or porn, consuming social media, or drinking, and so on.
+- Wasting extended amounts of time with mindless entertainment that provides instant gratification such as playing video games, watching porn or TV, consuming social media, or drinking, and so on.

 - Not exercising.

 - Eating too much and unhealthy.

 It’s essential that you didn’t skip Step #2 (determining your goals) because it’s harder to get rid of your mistakes without setting goals that you are enthusiastic about.
 For example, I hated my life in 2011.
-I would come home from work and drink beer all night in weekdays and drink even more at the weekends.
+I would come home from work and drink beer all night on weekdays and drink even more at the weekends.
 I figured that my drinking habit was holding me back in life and I quit drinking for 3,5 months hoping that my life would automatically correct itself.
 Nothing changed in my life within these 3,5 months other than losing a few pounds of weight because I didn’t have any other goal in my mind other than quitting drinking.

 Fast forward to 2015, I quit drinking with an unbreakable resolve because I was building a business and I couldn’t afford the wasted time with nights of drinking and mornings of hangovers.
 If your life has no direction you’ll find it pointless to quit your bad habits.
 This is why I dedicated an entire chapter to goal setting in my book How to Be a Superior Man.
 If you don’t have ambitious goals, you will find it hard to quit your bad habits.

 The second type of mistakes are the ones that you are repeatedly making without recognizing them as mistakes.
 These mistakes are usually the result of following the rules.
 Examples of mistakes you unknowingly make are: